 The purpose of the first meeting is to defend the master’s proposal and to confirm that the student has met breadth and communications skills requirements.
 This meeting should take place near the end of the student’s first spring semester.

-The purpose of the second meeting is to go over the research accomplished by the student during the summer and to chart the course for the remainder of the student’s program; it should take place by October 15 of the student’s second fall semester.
+The purpose of the second meeting is to go over the research accomplished by the student during the summer and to chart the course for the remainder of the student’s program; it should take place during the second year, ideally in the third semester.
 (5. ADVISER’S REPORT ON MASTER’S PROGRAM COMMITTEE SECOND-YEAR MEETING FORM)

 Credits and Coursework